skemb321/Rocket.Chat/README.md

 ### Summary:
    * I hope Rocket.Chat code will be re-written in javascript not in coffeescript so more users can extend it.
    * Mizzao should really update his package re my change to it.
-   * I hope Rocket.Chat will have more feature to come like sending a voice file would be very fun.
+   * I hope Rocket.Chat will have more feature to come like sending a voice file.